stackb/grpc-starlark/README.md

 ### Script

-The the script file is executed by the embedded starlark interpreter.
-In this file you can implement grpc servers and/or clients.
-Given this implementation sits on top of `grpc-go`, the API is very similar.
+The script file is executed by the embedded starlark interpreter.
+In this file you can create and run grpc servers and grpc clients.

 ## API

+`grpc-starlark` is implemented using go and has an API similar to `grpc-go`.

 ### Protobuf